 The wide application of lithium battery in life

 Lithium-ion batteries are widely used in technological electronics, because of its improved value and compatibility on most electronics.
 The use of lithium batteries can be seen from smartphones that use small batteries to larger batteries as seen on automobiles.
-Lithium-ion batteries have gained the trust of many people globally due to its versatile and efficient.
+Lithium-ion batteries have gained the trust of many people globally due to its versatility and efficiency.

 The sizes of lithium-ion batteries differ from each other along with its shape which indicates the amount of power it can generate.
 Some of the applications of lithium-ion batteries include: